Hold on to your hat in the Windy City!

 There’s also the Chicago-style hot dog, which is said to be ‘dragged through the garden’ because of its myriad garnishes — though never ketchup (some vendors won’t even supply it).

-Rounding out Chi-Town’s fast-food trinity are Italian beef sandwiches; Mr Beef does them best.
+Rounding out Chi-Town’s fast-food trinity are Italian beef sandwiches.
+Mr Beef does them best.

-For top things to do in Chicago that will leave you feeling refreshed, locals and visitors alike love Millennium Park, which was built over rail yards and parking space.
+Locals and visitors alike love Millennium Park, which was built over rail yards and parking space.

 From basketball’s Bulls to ice hockey’s Blackhawks, sport is legendary in Chicago.
 A quintessential American experience is a baseball match at Wrigley Field — home of the Cubs, who broke a 108-year World Series drought in 2016.